-So if there is just one tip I can give you when it comes to driving in Iceland in winter is: expect the unexpected and be flexible.
-And if you are not used to driving in winter conditions, do yourself a favour and join an organised tour or base yourself in Reykjavik and do winter day trips from there.
+If there is just one tip I can give you when it comes to driving in Iceland in winter is: expect the unexpected and be flexible.
+And if you are not used to driving in winter conditions, do yourself a favor and join an organized tour or base yourself in Reykjavik and do winter day trips from there.

 **Featured image © Taryn from Happiest Outdoors**

-Winter driving in Iceland – stories and tips
+Winter driving in Iceland – stories and practical tips

-These stories will not tell you how your trip will be; nobody can predict Icelandic road conditions in winter.
+These experiences will not tell you how your trip will be; nobody can predict Icelandic road conditions in winter.
 But they will help you to know what to expect and to decide if driving in Iceland in winter is something for you.
-I also asked people to share their tips for driving in Iceland by car in winter.
-This should help you to better prepare for your winter trip in Iceland.
+I also asked people to share their practical tips for driving in Iceland in winter.
+This should help you to better prepare for your self-drive winter trip to Iceland.
 Find out!

 Easy to navigate in March